radubozga/Freedom/README.md

 # Freedom

-Freedom is an iOS Swift App that helps the romanian deaf communicate with foreigners.
+Freedom is an iOS Swift App that helps the **Romanian deaf communicate with foreigners**.
 We use Google's Speech and Translation APIs to translate from speech in english to text in romanian.

-The app is still in development - We am still testing it to find bugs and other useful features to implement.
+The app is still in development - I am still testing it to find bugs and other useful features to implement.
-We hope to add multi-language support soon.
-We are also looking for a way to add punctuation signs (,.?!:), how to detect and capitalize proper nouns and we will (a friend) port it to Android.

 ## Demo
 ![alt tag](https://media.giphy.com/media/3ov9jQG52ouPV1lH5m/giphy.gif)